thefuntastic/rust-tide-clock/README.md

 # Personal Anecdata

-The following excerpts from my personal are provided for reference only.
+The following excerpts from my personal notes are provided for reference only.
 They do however contain some additional context that might prove useful.

 ## Restarting the program on Pi boot